spinnaker/governance/rfc/legacy_artifacts_ui_removal.md

 - [] Document and resolve all bugs discovered while manually testing the new UI.

-- [] For release 1.20, remove Deck's `artifacts` and `artifactsRewrite` feature flags from both Deck and Halyard.
+- [] For release 1.20, remove the `artifacts` and `artifactsRewrite` feature flags from Deck.
 The default UI will be the new UI, previously gated by the `artifactsRewrite` flag.
 Users can revert to the legacy UI by enabling a new temporary feature flag, `legacyArtifactsEnabled`.
 We will not expose this flag in Halyard and require it be added manually to `settings-local.js`.
-Communicate this change by updating the artifacts documentation and adding a section to the 1.20 release notes.
+Communicate this change by adding the `@ValidForSpinnakerVersion` annotation to the `artifacts` and `artifactsRewrite` feature flags in Halyard with an appropriate `upperBound` and `tooHighMessage`, updating the artifacts documentation, and adding a section to the 1.20 release notes.

 - [] For release 1.21, remove the `legacyArtifactsEnabled` flag and all legacy UI code.
 Communicate this change by updating the artifacts documentation and adding a section to the 1.21 release notes.

-- [] After release 1.23, we can remove the legacy UI documentation because no supported release (1.21, 1.22, 1.23) will include legacy UI support.
+- [] After release 1.23, we can remove the legacy UI documentation and Halyard feature flags because no supported release (1.21, 1.22, 1.23) will include legacy UI support.

 ## Prior Art and Alternatives